Negligence

-Negligence is a legal concept that refers to a situation where an individual or entity has failed to act with reasonable care, resulting in harm or injury to another person.
-It is a fundamental legal concept that is essential in many areas of the law.
-In this article, we will provide a comprehensive guide to understanding negligence, including its definition, elements, examples, and defenses.
+Negligence, in legal terms, refers to a situation where an individual or entity has failed to act with reasonable care, resulting in harm or injury to another person.
+Negligence is a fundamental legal concept that is essential in many areas of the law.
+In this article, we will explore the definition, elements, and examples of negligence.

 What is Negligence?

-Negligence is a legal concept that refers to a situation where an individual or entity has failed to act with reasonable care, resulting in harm or injury to another person.
-Under the law, everyone has a duty to act with reasonable care toward others and if they fail to do so, they can be held liable for damages.
+Negligence is a legal concept that refers to a situation where an individual or entity fails to act with reasonable care and causes harm or injury to another person.
+Under the law, everyone has a duty to act with reasonable care toward others, and if they fail to do so, they can be held liable for damages.

 Elements of Negligence